Santa Lucia Highlands: Leveling Up

 Winemakers Series Mcintyre Estate Vineyards Pinot Noir 2019

 What I want of a cool climate but new world pinot.
-Perfectly ripe fruit cheers-ing licorice and lilacs. — 7 months ago
+Perfectly ripe fruit cheers-ing licorice and lilacs. — a year ago

 Severn, Paul and 6 others liked this